What happens before the loop? → From problem to finished plan in 4 steps

 Team load, many issues, budget irrelevant More output per hour wanted, token cost secondary.

-Swarm skill in live test.
+Wave Auto in live test.
 Sand Castle as the premium upgrade.

-As of May 2026 — updated here when something changes.
+As of June 2026 — updated here when something changes.

 Punchline